AhmedNayel-1/bigchief45.github.io/content/posts/python-log-messages-with-dynamic-formatter-variables.md

         logger.setLevel(logging.DEBUG)

         handler = logging.StreamHandler()
-        handler.setFormatter(formatter)  # See the formatter we defined previously
+        handler.setFormatter(formatter)  # See the previous formatter

-        # Filters attached to the parent logger DO NOT propagate to child
+        # Filters attached to the parent logger DO NOT propagate to
-        # loggers, this is why we attach the filter to the handler instead.
+        # child loggers, this is why we attach the filter to the
+        # handler instead.
         handler.addFilter(MyCustomLogFilter(username=self.username))
         logger.addHandler(handler)
 ```